pfapi/pfapi/README.md

 ## EJS template for text and richtext component fields

-We can use the EJS template to customize text fields in attributes of Pfapi handles.
+We can use the EJS template to customize string fields in attributes of Pfapi handles.

 For example: